victis23/Inventory-Tracker-Iphone-App/README.md

 This situation pushed me to seek out a solution.
 Now, I know what you're thinking; I could have just downloaded an app for inventory management or persuaded my employeers to purchase one, right? \
 Well, wrong!
 That's what the 99% would do.
 I'm trying to be an exceptional person and so I set out on the task of learning to program.

-This is my very first project and I am proud of what I've managed to accomplish with no prior iOS developement experience and not following any tutorials.
+This is my very first public app and I am proud of what I've managed to accomplish with no prior iOS developement experience; not following any tutorials.
 Additionally, I was able to put my designing skills to work.
 All of the artwork, UI, and UX I designed myself using Adobe Illustrator & XD.

 If you have any questions feel free to reach out to me, and if you're interested in checking out any of my marketing projects you can find them at: